 - Class instructors and the Kitchen Manager reserve the right to determine the suitability of any part of a student’s uniform.
-Inappropriate clothing/uniform may prevent participation in the lab activities.
+Inappropriate clothing/uniform may prevent participation in lab activities.

 - Students MUST wear appropriate clean attire with them every class period.
 You MUST be in full uniform by the date specified by your instructor or you will NOT be permitted in the kitchen.
-NO hat, no shoes, no chef uniform = NOT allowed in kitchen!
+NO hat, no shoes, no chef uniform = NOT allowed in the kitchen!

 - You can purchase chef’s uniforms from the Annandale Campus bookstore or local uniform stores (check the yellow pages).
 Northern Virginia Community College does not endorse any uniform supplier or vendor. a.